chsxf/WhiteShark-for-Java/README.md

 ```

 # Comparison with Other Serialization Formats
-As a Java library, it is interesting to compare it against the Java native serialization API.
+As a Java library, it is interesting to compare it against the Java built-in serialization API.
 It is interesting to compare also against the well-known and widely used JSON format.

-## Differences with Java native serialization API
+## Differences with Java Built-in Serialization API
-TBD
+Both APIs provides serialization and deserialization of generic, primitive and custom types, including type mapping.
+However, WhiteShark is only able to serialize / deserialize publicly available properties when the Java built-in serialization API is capable of serializing whole objects.

+Furthermore, WhiteShark has an opt-in philosophy and serializes only properties and types you have explicitly elected for serialization, when Java built-in serialization API works on an opt-out basis thanks to transient fields.

 ## Differences with JSON
-TBD
+WhiteShark and JSON share the same philosophy but has very different approaches.

+WhiteShark serializes types and classes based on their native definition, when JSON serializes data based on input provided by the developer.
+Furthermore, JSON language syntax does not natively include type and class mapping, leaving the responsability to instantiante approriate types and classes during deserialization to the developer.

+In that, WhiteShark is faster to implement.

 ## Output Size